mechaman111/spnati/creator-docs/docs/dialogue/operations.md

 In addition to changing timers and finishing dialogue redirection, forfeit operations can also affect whether or not a character is heavily masturbating.

-These operations take place _alongside_ changes to attributes; this is to ensure a clear order of operations when a character's forfeit timer is changed alongside their heavy masturbation status.
+Operations affecting heavy masturbation are always applied after operations that change forfeit timers; this ensures that operations always use the correct timer values when resetting heavy masturbation status.

+These operations use the `heavy` attribute in XML.

 | Value | Meaning |
 |-------|---------|